 One notable string to NOW Broadband's bow is that it’s one of the few widely available providers that offers contract-free broadband.

-It operates on a rolling monthly basis, which gives you the flexibility to switch, cancel, or upgrade at any time.
-On the downside, you will have to pay a one-off set-up fee.
+All three of its broadband packages are available on a rolling monthly basis, which gives you the flexibility to switch, cancel, or upgrade at any time.
+On the downside, you will have to pay a rather pricey one-off set-up fee of £65.

 Conversely, if you sign up for 12-month contract, Now Broadband waives the set-up fee entirely.

-Ultimately, the choice comes down to: do you want to pay a little extra for flexibility, or commit to a year and pay less?
+Ultimately, the choice comes down to this: do you want to pay extra for flexibility, or commit to a year and pay less?
 Only you can answer that one.

 Now Broadband review: is it any good?

 From competitive pricing to flexible contracts, there's a lot to recommend Now Broadband.
-And it's a really good way to get Sky TV for a relatively small outlay and without having to commit to a longer term contract or having a satellite dish outside your house.
+And it's a really good way to get Sky TV for a relatively small outlay, without having to commit to a longer-term contract or having a satellite dish outside your house.

 What’s good about Now Broadband?